 Boat insurance is mandated by the state, so it depends on your location.
-While each state has different requirements, Arkansas requires boat owners to have proof of boat insurance if the vessel has an engine with 50 horsepower or more.
-If your boat meets that standard, you must have liability insurance worth at least $50,000 from an insurance provider licensed to write in Arkansas.
-If you live in a state that does not require boat insurance, you may still consider protecting your prized boat in case of damage or theft.
+While each state has different requirements, Arkansas requires boat owners to have insurance.
+Only if the vessel has an engine with 50 horsepower or more.
+If yours meets that standard, you must have liability insurance worth at least $50,000 from an insurance provider licensed to write in Arkansas.
 Plus, some marinas require boat insurance just to use their facilities.
 It is better to be safe than sorry!
-While some homeowners’ policies provide coverage for boats, it tends to be lacking for larger, motorized boats.
+While some homeowners’ policies provide coverage for boats.
+However, it tends to be lacking for larger, motorized boats.
 Also, many homeowners’ policies will only cover your boat if it happens to be damaged on your property, not in the water.
-If you have a boat larger than a canoe or kayak, we recommend insuring your vessel with a separate insura
+If you have a boat larger than a canoe or kayak, we recommend insuring your vessel with a separate insurance policy.

 Are there types of boat insurance?

 There are two basic types of boat insurance – Agreed Value and Actual Cash Value.
 What sets these two apart is how depreciation is handled.
-In a boat insurance policy that is covered based on the Agreed Value, your boat is covered based on its value agreed upon by the insurer and the insurance company when the policy was written.
+With Agreed Value, your boat is covered based on its value agreed upon by when the policy was written.
 While it’s possible that this could cost more up front, there is no depreciation for a total loss of the boat.
 Actual Cash Value coverage will cost less up front, but this policy does factor in depreciation.
 In other words, the policy will only pay up to the actual cash value of the boat at the time it is declared a total or partial loss.
-Since each insurance provider is different, when you are quoting boat insurance, confirm how the coverage value is determined by the insurance company.
+Since each provider is different, confirm how the coverage value is determined by the company you are shopping with.

 What does boat insurance cover?

-Like auto or homeowner’s insurance, you have many options when it comes to having boat insurance!
+Like with auto or homeowner’s, you have many options when it comes to having boat insurance!
 Some policy add-ons include:

 - Roadside assistance and on-water towing